lyndoncortez/batch5-activities/Banking-App-JS/README.md

 💾 You can preview it here: [Banking App](https://lyndoncortez.github.io/batch5-activities/Banking-App-JS/)

-Created a Banking App using Vanilla Javascript and styled with Bootstrap.
+Created a Banking App using vanilla Javascript and styled with Bootstrap.
 No database used, created users are stored using localStorage.
 <br>
 <br>
 Use these credentials to sign in: <br>